-The North Tibet Anomaly area (the north-central Qiangtang and central Songpan-Ganzi Blocks) has an extremely thin lithosphere (<80 km and possibly thinned to the Moho, such that lithospheric mantle is basically absent) and high predicted heat flow (>90 mW/m2).
-These observations are consistent with seismic evidence for a low Pn velocity (Li and Song, 2018; McNamara et al., 1997) and inefficient Sn propagation (Ni and Barazangi, 1983) reported for the southern margin of the anomalous area (Figure 1b), as well as Plio-Pleistocene volcanic activity (Guo and Wilson, 2019).
-Crustal xenoliths from this area also indicate high lower-crustal temperature of >800-1000 °C (Ding et al., 2007; Hacker et al., 2000; Wang et al., 2016).
+and high predicted heat flow (>90 mW/m).
+These observations are consistent with seismic evidence for a low Pn velocity (Li & Song, 2018; McNamara et al., 1997) and inefficient Sn propagation (Ni & Barazangi, 1983) reported for the southern margin of the anomalous area (Figure 1b), as well as Plio-Pleistocene volcanic activity (Guo & Wilson, 2019).
+Crustal xenoliths from this area also indicate high lower-crustal temperature of >800-1,000°C (Ding et al., 2007; Hacker et al., 2000; Wang et al., 2016).

 We interpret the North Tibet Anomaly as the junction of two subduction systems with opposite polarities: the northward Indian subduction and the southward Tarim (Asian) subduction.
-The interplay of two subducting systems may have created slab windows and asthenosphere upwelling as inferred from geochemical data (Guo and Wilson, 2019), and may have created a thin and hot lithosphere as inferred from our modeling results.
+The interplay of two subducting systems may have created slab windows and asthenosphere upwelling as inferred from geochemical data (Guo & Wilson, 2019), and may have created a thin and hot lithosphere as inferred from our modeling results.

-8 Conclusions
+8. Conclusions

-We constrain the thermal lithosphere in Tibet and adjacent regions using the thermal isostasy method (Artemieva, 2019a, b; Artemieva and Shulgin, 2019) based on our compilation of seismic Moho depth in the region.
+We constrain the thermal lithosphere in Tibet and adjacent regions using the thermal isostasy method (Artemieva, 2019a, 2019b; Artemieva & Shulgin, 2019) based on our compilation of seismic Moho depth in the region.
 We demonstrate that the lithospheric thermal structure of Tibet is highly heterogeneous, likely due to lateral variations in the northern extent of Indian subduction, the southward subduction of the Asian plate, and possible preservation of fragmented Tethyan paleo-slabs.